-Europe's eastern frontier between the Black and Caspian Seas
+Europe's easern frontier between the Black and Caspian Seas - from Yerevan to Baku.

-We have spent a few weeks crossing from Armenia via Georgia into Azerbaijan.
-Armenia, a very mountainous land, is dominated by Mount Ararat (5.165m), which we have also visited and climbed from the Kurdish/Turkish side (on another trip).
-In Armenia are several great monasteries, caravanserais and lakes.
-Crossing into Georgia reveals churches that are cheek-by-jowl with mosques and Orthodox priests rubbing shoulders with Armenian Jews.
-It also has impressive underground cave cities as well as rural villages sited below the lofty peaks of the Caucasus range in the magical and medieval Svaneti region.
-Azerbaijan, on the Caspian Sea coast, has a lovely, ancient caravan route that is famous for silk weaving and embroidery.
+Armenia is a very mountainous land, dominated by Mount Ararat (5.165m), which we have also visited and climbed from the Kurdish/Turkish side (on another trip).
+In Armenia we saw several great monasteries, caravanserais and lakes.
+Crossing into Georgia revealed churches that are cheek-by-jowl with mosques and Orthodox priests rubbing shoulders with Armenian Jews.
+It also had impressive underground cave cities as well as rural villages sited below the lofty peaks of the Caucasus range in the magical and medieval Svaneti region.
+Azerbaijan, on the Caspian Sea coast, had a lovely, ancient caravan route that is famous for silk weaving and embroidery.
 Add also a number of interesting bazars, remote mountain villages and a very modern capital.

 Ahh, we love Ararat: Armenia's socalled "Heart of Stone".
 Arriving to Armenia is inextricably linked to seeing Mt.
 Ararat, whether you arrive by plane, bus, car or bycycle.
 The mountain's soaring heights makes it visible from Yerevan and many other sites in western Armenia.
 We did a small trek through some plantations near the mountain which can be reccomended.

 Come here to experience the famous pilgrimate site with its iconic location at the foot of Mt Ararat.
 You can easily spend a few hours here simply enjoying the atmosphere and seeing a sacrifice of sheep or chicken during a baptims or wedding.